hageyahhoo/Agile2020/Agile2020.md

-## 4. BECOME TRANSFORMATIONAL LEADERS
+## 4. PROCEED COMPANY-WIDE PROBLEM-SOLVING AS TRANSFORMATIONAL LEADERS

 ### CHALLENGES
 We had been solving a lot of technical and process issues of each product by working together with each product development team's members.
 These activities and achievements have been recognized as huge successes by executives.
 However, these successes had led us SET team to the next level of challenges.